 Hi-Lux Optics has totally re-engineered this scope design from the inside out, to produce the clearest, brightest and most reliable scope of this type ever manufactured - and we're proud to add it to our lineup of Wm.
 Malcolm vintage riflescopes.
-Our goal is to bring to the Vintage Sniper Rifle competition shooter a top quality scope that surpasses the quality of the WWII/Korean era originals used on the M1C sniper rifles.
+Our goal was to bring to the Vintage Sniper Rifle competition shooter a top quality scope that surpasses the quality of the WWII originals used on the M1903A4 sniper rifles.

 Externally, this scope is the spitting image of the original.
 Internally, this scope is far superior - and due to the vast improvements Hi-Lux Optics has made, we are referring to the Wm.
-Malcolm version as the M82G2.
-Those improvements include high quality multi-coated lenses for superior light transmission and exceptional clarity.
-The new M82G2 scope also offers more windage and elevation adjustment than the original.
+Malcolm version as the M73G4.
+Those improvements include a modern erector tube and quality multi-coated lenses for superior light transmission.
+The scope offers more windage and elevation adjustment than the original.
 The Wm.
-Malcolm version provides a total of 80 MOA with either windage or elevation.
+Malcolm M73G4 offers a total of 60 M.O.A. with either windage or elevation.